Gary Swing is just a small frog from a large pond. He thinks outside the bog as he leaps into the dismal swamp of electoral politics.

 Gary has climbed more than a thousand mountains in the United States, including all of Colorado’s 637 mountains over 13,000 feet.
 He has backpacked more than 10,000 miles of wilderness trails through the mountains, forests, and deserts including the length of the "Triple Crown Trails" (Appalachian, Pacific Crest, and Continental Divide Trails), as well as the Colorado Trail and the Ouachita Trail.
 He has tramped more than 1,100 miles through New Zealand.
 In 2014, Gary walked across Arizona from the Mexican border to Utah on the 800 mile long Arizona Trail.

 We are currently in the midst of the Sixth Mass Extinction of animal species, this time as a result of human impacts on the ecosystem.
-The World Wildlife Foundation has estimated that 52% of the global wildlife population of vertebrate species has died off since 1970 while human population has doubled during the same time and per capita ecological footprints have dramatically overshot the sustainable limits of growth.
+The World Wildlife Foundation has estimated that 52% of the global wildlife population of vertebrate species has died off since 1970 while human population has doubled from 3.7 billion to 7.4 billion people during the same time frame.
+Per capita ecological footprints have dramatically overshot the sustainable limits of growth.
 About one third of frog species worldwide are now threatened with extinction as their habitats are destroyed.
 Frogs are ecological indicators.
 They are especially sensitive to changes in both aquatic and terrestrial environments.

 As a wise frog once sang, "It's not easy being Green."
 The Boiling Frog Party is an amphibitarian political organization.
 We seek to unite amphibious citizens of the world who would prefer to have the thermostat turned down slightly on the global hot tub that we all share, before we all croak.
 Boiling Frog Party members are concerned about global warming, stovetop warming, amphibian rights, preservation of endangered species, water pollution, conservation of wetlands and other natural habitats, human overpopulation, and the disturbing habit of Peruvian street vendors sticking live frogs in blenders.
 We demand a global ban on restaurants serving frog legs.